CompressImg

 Smaller fileBetter quality

-LinkedIn automatically compresses every image you upload — profile photos, cover images, post attachments, and article headers.
-While LinkedIn's compression is less aggressive than Facebook or Instagram, it still introduces visible softness and color shifts on high-resolution originals.
-A crisp professional headshot or company announcement graphic can lose sharpness after LinkedIn's internal processing, which matters in a professional context where image quality reflects directly on your personal brand or company credibility.
+Yes — LinkedIn compresses every image you upload.
+Profile photos, cover images, post attachments, and article headers are all re-encoded during upload.
+While LinkedIn's compression is less aggressive than Facebook or Instagram, it still introduces visible softness on high-resolution originals — which matters in a professional context where image quality reflects directly on your personal brand or company credibility.

-Pre-compressing your image at quality 80 before uploading to LinkedIn gives the platform a file that is already close to its internal delivery target.
-LinkedIn then applies minimal additional compression, preserving more of the original detail.
-This technique is used by recruiters, career coaches, marketers, and brand managers who need their profile photos and post images to appear sharp and professional to hiring managers, clients, and business connections.
+Pre-compressing at quality 80 before uploading gives LinkedIn a file already close to its delivery target.
+LinkedIn then applies minimal additional compression, preserving more original detail.
+This technique is used by recruiters, career coaches, and brand managers who need images to appear sharp and professional to clients and hiring managers.

 All compression in this tool happens entirely in your browser — no image is ever sent to any server.
 Your photos are processed locally and downloaded directly to your device.